4kp3ntest/Kioku/Skills/Pacman.md

 pacman -Syu
 # Remove with unused depending packages
 pacman -Rs
-# Remove and do not care of dependencies
+# Remove and do not care of dependencies!
 pacman -Rdd

 # Query local database